-This CD&A section explains our compensation philosophy, summarizes the material components of our compensation programs and reviews compensation decisions made by the Committee and the independent board members.
-The Committee, comprised of only independent directors, makes all compensation decisions regarding executive officers including those identified as named executive officers (NEOs) in the Summary Compensation Table on page 62, other than the Chief Executive Officer (CEO) and the Chief Operating Officer (COO).
+This Compensation Discussion and Analysis (CD&A) section explains our compensation philosophy, summarizes the material components of our compensation programs and reviews compensation decisions made by the Executive Compensation Committee (Committee) and the independent board members.
+The Committee, comprised of only independent directors, makes all compensation decisions regarding executive officers including those identified as named executive officers (NEOs) below, other than the Chief Executive Officer (CEO) and the Chief Operating Officer (COO).
 The independent board members, based on recommendations by the Committee, determine compensation actions impacting the CEO and the COO.

-2017 Named Executive Officers
+2018 Named Executive Officers

-- Marc B. Lautenbach, President and Chief Executive Officer - Stanley J. Sutula III, Executive Vice President and Chief Financial Officer - Michael Monahan, Executive Vice President, Chief Operating Officer - Mark L. Shearer, Executive Vice President - Roger Pilc, Executive Vice President and Chief Innovation Officer
+- Marc B. Lautenbach, President and Chief Executive Officer - Stanley J. Sutula III, Executive Vice President and Chief Financial Officer - Lila Snyder, Executive Vice President & President, Commerce Services - Jason Dies, Executive Vice President & President, SMB Solutions - Robert Guidotti, Executive Vice President and President, Software Solutions - Michael Monahan, retired Executive Vice President, Chief Operating Officer

-Pitney Bowes has bifurcated the roles of President and CEO and chairman of the board of directors.
-Marc B. Lautenbach is President and CEO and Michael I. Roth is non-executive chairman of the board of directors.
+Pitney Bowes has bifurcated the roles of President and CEO and Chairman of the board of directors.
+Marc B. Lautenbach is President and CEO and Michael I. Roth is non-executive Chairman of the board of directors.